wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 	* already installed in /Users/wilsonmar/.zshrc
    </pre>

+   ### Basic Vault commands

-1. See menu of commands by running the command without parameters:
+5. See menu of commands by running the command without parameters:

    <pre><strong>vault
    </strong></pre>